miruji/GASS/README.md

 Thus, the initial core of libraries and functionality will be written in gas, with the possibility of expanding the language itself.
 I don't think it's impossible to write anything in gas, so over time I plan to just add more functionality.
 However, I don’t have much experience in this at all, so there will be mistakes, there will be a lot of them, but the process will be exciting.

 Therefore, assistance to the project is welcome; when modifying, take into account the GPL3 license under which both GAS itself and this gass project are distributed.
+Compiled programs and code created with and for gass are licensed at your discretion.

 ## Syntax template
+Typing:
+> static, loose, implicit

 Global function
 > In case of implicit type specification for func or proc compiler will check the expected return and operations that  are addressed to the code block name
 ```